LalaloyXyz/nowplay/README.md

 Move your cursor away and the popup auto-closes after a short delay.
 Hover back over it to keep it open.

-## Preferences

-Open the extension's preferences from GNOME Extensions app or Settings → Extensions → Now Play.
-The preferences page includes links to support the developer and the extension repository.

 ## Support

-If you enjoy this extension, consider supporting its development:

 - [Ko-fi](https://ko-fi.com/pleumlookchill)

-## License

-MIT